shnewto/fools-march/fire_bend/townfolk.md

 - 40 years old
 - Female
 - Many piercings, septum, ears, lips, bridge of the nose
-- Missing last three fingers on herright hand (only pointer and thumb left, lost in a fight with Sutha)
+- Missing last three fingers on her right hand (only pointer and thumb left, lost in a fight with Sutha)
 - Quietly involved with Sutha, the barkeep at the Howling Pony Tavern and the halfling teacher Osborn

 ## Sutha, bar keep at the Howling Pony Tavern